knutli/lrn2eth/README.md

 - They basically do the same thing.
 Interact with contract, deploy smart contracts.
 - Tasks are better for plugins.
 Scripts are better for your own local development.

+## Hardhat

+- A dev environment that basically helps you with all things smart contract.
+- It provides both a local Ethereum network through its Hardhat network, as well as the ability to spin up a localhost network (by running yarn hardhat node).
+- Extensible, composable, flexible tooling platform
+- In short, it's a tool that automates a ton of shit for you

 ## Composability